jgarber623/dotfiles/README.md

 ## License

-This code is freely available under the [MIT License](https://opensource.org/licenses/MIT).
-Use it, learn from it, fork it, improve it, change it, tailor it to your needs.
+This project is freely available under the [MIT License](https://opensource.org/licenses/MIT).